nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

-Jobfindr is a **Contact Book app** for NUS fresh graduates who are looking for jobs.
+JobFindr is a **Contact Book app** for NUS fresh graduates who are looking for jobs.
 It simplifies _contact management_, provides _reminders_ and enhances _organisation_, helping users _stay competitive_ in the job market.
 The project simulates an ongoing software project for a desktop application (called _JobFindr_) used for managing job applications.